Static when using Skype

-- noise reduction, skype, static
+- static noise

 An audio quality issue that disturbs some Skype users is static noise that appears during calls.
 Although this post discusses Skype, the same logic applies to any other softphone.
 The static can originate from different locations and the purpose of this blog post is to help you analyze the source of the problem.